It makes sense to ask for a raise when you’ve done a good job at work.

 Frequently Asked Questions

-The average raise is a little above 3 percent, with solid raises falling between 4.5 and 5 percent.
+As of 2024, the average raise is between 3.5 and 3.9 percent, with the median pay raise being 4.8 percent.
 However, you could ask for as much as a 10- to 20-percent raise, depending on your performance and impact on the company.

 When asking for a raise, say you’d like a raise and list specific accomplishments and quantifiable results.
 You can also explain what skills and experiences you’ve gained and how you’ve expanded the ways in which you contribute to your team.